 Through consultation with participants and group leaders we developed a wish list of key ingredients that will make the new space more than just a shelter.
 This includes both the basic functional elements (such as size, weatherproof, lifespan, storage) as well as more intangible aspects that will provide the space with an inclusive, uplifting and welcoming ambience (such as lightness, warmth, the ability to participate and celebrate success).

 Most importantly, through this discussion we came to realise that the key to the project is not just building a structure; it is building it with the community.
-We want want participants to be involved throughout, not just the initial ideas phase but the build process as well.
-This will enable them to develop new skills, learn to work with others and grow in self-confidence.
+We wanted participants to be involved throughout, not just the initial ideas phase but the build process as well.
+This enabled them to develop new skills, learn to work with others and grow in self-confidence.